 In fifth grade, our school had a day they would call Exchange City.
 I remembered that it happened every two years and you either attended as a sixth or fifth grader.
 We learned about cash registers, checkbooks, and paychecks.
 We learned about jobs, and industry, and the economy.
 Every kid looked forward to it.
 We even voted for mayor and did job interviews.

 I interviewed for Radio DJ.
 There was a newspaper, a radio station, a local diner, a bank, and a factory.
 The highest paying job was Bank Manager.
 The next highest was Data Entry for the bank.

 I remember the interview pretty clearly.
 I didn’t have experience.
 I had a resume, but it didn’t say much.
-I had a pleasant conversation with the fellow who interviewed me, but he didn’t give me the impression one way or another.
+I had a pleasant conversation with the fellow who interviewed me, but he didn’t give me the impression one way or another that I was going to get the job.
+Lots of kids were interviewing for DJ, and I mostly did it because I liked music.
 When I got my job assignment, I was bummed.
 I was a Data Entry person.
 I consoled myself with the fact that it would be using a computer terminal.
 At least that part was cool, even if my “job” wasn’t all that great.

 Even then, teachers knew more about my career than I did.

 In middle school, we had papers we occasionally had to write.
 The dreaded words of “double spaced and typed” became all too familiar to me, and so did my mother’s electric typewriter.